 In any given situation, a Chaotic Good character will be looking for ways to do Good, while a Chaotic Neutral character will be looking for how they as an individual can benefit the most.
 A Chaotic Neutral character doesn’t care about the impact their actions have on other people.

 If other people benefit from their actions, then great.
-If other people will suffer but the Chaotic Neutral character will come out on top with no negative consequences for themselves, also great.
+If other people will be negatively affected but the Chaotic Neutral character will come out better with no negative consequences for themselves, also great.

 Take a closer look at the Chaotic Neutral alignment in this article.